 Amid the mountainous crags of Pelayo’s realm there is a cave that is now known as St. Mary of Covadonga.
 There, Pelayo and his men prayed to the Blessed Virgin Mary for her assistance and intercession before God as the power of Islam was about to be unleashed against them.
 Her favor they obtained, in a very remarkable way.

 The following day the Moors advanced to kill Pelayo and destroy any last vestige of resistance to their rule in Spain.
 As soon as they were within range, the Moors began to fire arrows and other projectiles at Pelayo and his men.
 The arrows and stones turned, however, and came crashing down upon the ones who fired them.
 Pelayo’s men sent boulders down upon their enemy, and started avalanches that swept many of them away.
-Although they initially fled, the Muslims were not to be easily overcome, and soon regrouped for another attack.
+Although they initially fled, the Moslems were not to be easily overcome, and soon regrouped for another attack.

 As the Moors advanced a second time, again they were treated to a shower of rocks and boulders while the sky darkened at the approach of a thunderstorm bursting with lightning and heavy rain.
 At first the rain made the rocks treacherous and slippery, but as it continued it loosened the stones and cast them down upon the ill-fated Moors.
 Still, for every one who fell there were two to take his place.